juliaguida/oystercard/engineering_projects/toolbox.md

 4. Complete Ticket
 5. Move it to Review
 6. Check with team for review (what is your review process?)
-7. Merge to master if needed
+7. Merge to the main branch if needed
 8. Move to Done
 9. Repeat from 3.
 Or from 1 if none are left